rtsao/csjs/README.md

 ## Extracted static CSS bundles

-Soon there will be tooling that will allow you to extract out your application's CSJS into a static CSS file (rather than injecting styles at runtime).
+Coming soon is a browserify plugin that will allow you to extract out your application's CSJS into a static CSS file (rather than injecting styles at runtime).

 ## FAQ